 The Pelvic Radiation Disease Association is run a board of Trustees who oversee both the charity’s future strategy and its day-to-day operations.
-Our office manager, Sarah Steele, keeps us organised!
+Our office team, Sarah Steele and Robert Brown, keeps us organised!

 We welcome applications from anyone interested in becoming a Patron, Trustee or a volunteer to help in running PRDA – please contact us.

-We are very grateful to our patrons who help us to raise awareness of Pelvic Radiation Disease:
+PRDA is very grateful for Virginia’s ongoing support as our Patron, and for her help to raise awareness of Pelvic Radiation Disease.

 Dr Lesley Smith, BSc, PhD

 Lesley is the Senior Programme Manager for Living With and Beyond Cancer at NHS England.
 Prior to that she worked at Macmillan Cancer Support as Consequences of Treatment Programme Manager, working mainly on consequences of pelvic cancer treatments.
-Prior to Macmillan, Lesley worked in NHS management for 20 years, which followed a short career in laboratory research.
-Her degree is in Biochemistry, and her PhD in Toxicology.
+Before Macmillan, Lesley worked in NHS management for 20 years, after a short career in laboratory research.
+Her degree was in Biochemistry, and her PhD in Toxicology.
 Lesley became a Trustee in 2017.
+Twitter: @Lesleylesleys